Babies and heat waves - What can I do when my child is too warm?

 Babies and heat waves

 Babies, just like adults, sweat when they are hot.
-The sweat often appears on the head but also neck, feet, hands, throat and back.
-However, sweat isn’t universally an indicator that they are too hot.
+The sweat often appears on the head but also neck, feet, hands, throat, and back.
+However, sweat isn't universally an indicator that they are too hot.
 Babies cool down by sweating, especially when they sleep.
-But usually sweat is a sign to investigate further.
-If you’re not sure whether your baby is too hot (or too cold), you can feel their ears and the back of their neck.
-Red ears and a sweaty neck is a good indication that your baby is too warm.
+But usually, sweat is a sign to investigate further.
+If you're not sure whether your baby is too hot (or too cold), you can feel their ears and the back of their neck.
+Red ears and a sweaty neck are a good indications that your baby is too warm.
 At this point, take action to cool them down to prevent heat stroke.

 Symptoms of heat stroke can be: